-Name of Nature of dues Amount Date of Forum where dispute is pending the Status dues (₹ In Lacs) Payment Sales Tax Sales Tax 135.99 - Tax 135.99-The Liability for the financial year ending 2010, 2011 & 2012 has become payable, in the previous and current financial year respectively, in terms of Sales Tax Deferment Scheme.
+Name of the Status Nature of dues dues Amount (₹ In Lacs) Date of Payment Forum where dispute is pending Sales Tax Sales Tax 135.99 - The Liability for the financial year ending 2010, 2011& 2012 has become payable, in the previous and current financial year respectively, in terms of Sales Tax Deferment Scheme.
 However in absence of any intimation from the department the same has not been paid.

-(b) According to the information and explanations given to us, there are no dues of income tax and duty of customs which have not been deposited with the appropriate authorities on account of any dispute.
-However, according to information and explanations given to us, the following dues of sales tax have not been deposited by the Company on account of disputes:
+(b) According to the information and explanations given to us, there are no dues of GST, Provident Fund, Employees state Insurance, Income-tax, sales tax, service tax, duty of customs, Value added tax, cesss or other statutory dues which have not been deposited by the company on accounts of disputes, except the following:

 SI.
-Name of the Statute Nature of dues Amount (₹In Lacs) Financial year towhich the AmountRelates Forum where dispute is pending 1 Sales Tax Sales Tax 29.51 2013-2014 Comm.
+Name of the Nature of , , Forum where dispute Statute dues (₹In Lacs) the AmountRelates is pending 1 Sales Tax Sales Tax 29.51 2013-2014 Comm.
 Commercial Tax - Bhopal